 A 5-foot feminist dynamo with a soft heart and strong stomach who is passionate about making a difference in people’s lives.

-Linda Silas has been the President of the 200,000-strong Canadian Federation of Nurses Unions (CFNU) since 2003 and is the foremost advocate on behalf of nurses in Canada.
+Linda Silas has been the President of the 200,000-strong Canadian Federation of Nurses Unions (CFNU) since 2003.
+As the dynamic and charismatic leader of Canada’s largest nurses’ organization, Linda is recognized as the foremost advocate on behalf of nurses in Canada.

-Linda champions greater understanding and action on the social determinants of health and key policies that will enhance socio-economic equity, including a national pharmacare program and justice for Indigenous communities.
+Linda champions greater understanding and action on social justice, the social determinants of health and key policies that will enhance socio-economic equity, such as retirement security for all workers, a national pharmacare program, universal child care and greater access to public services for Indigenous communities.

 Linda was previously the President of the New Brunswick Nurses Union (NBNU) for 10 years.
 Linda is a graduate of l’Université de Moncton, where she earned a Bachelor of Science in Nursing, and has practiced in the ICU, emergency, and labour and delivery.